 DaxibotulinumtoxinA for Injection is being evaluated in a Phase 2 open-label study for the treatment of moderate to severe lateral canthal lines, commonly known as crow’s feet.
-Topline results are expected in the second quarter of 2020.
-Topline results are anticipated in the second quarter of 2020.
+Clinical data demonstrated positive efficacy results and that DaxibotulinumtoxinA for Injection was well tolerated.

 Upper Facial Lines — A, B & C

 Revance initiated a new open-label Phase 2 trial for treatment of the full upper face – glabellar (frown), lateral canthal (crow’s feet), and forehead lines combined – to understand the safety and efficacy, including potential dosing and injection patterns, of DaxibotulinumtoxinA for Injection.
 In December 2020, Revance announced positive topline efficacy and safety results from its Phase 2 study.

 For the latest information regarding our clinical development programs, please see our public filings with the Securities and Exchange Commission or visit clinicaltrials.gov.